 Council has not provided a grant for Tourisim West Coast in this Plan.
 It was provided for in the Long Term Plan.

 Increase/(decrease) in debt

 The variance is related to additional debt required to fund the Reefton swimming pool upgrade.

-The variance is primarily additional funds budgeted to complete the Reefton swimming pool upgrade.
+- to replace existing assets - The variance is primarily additional funds budgeted to complete the Reefton swimming pool upgrade.